opencontainers/runtime-tools/CONTRIBUTING.md

 - If it's a feature branch, create an enhancement issue to announce your intentions, and name it XXX-something where XXX is the number of the issue.

+Small changes or changes that have been discussed on the project mailing list may be submitted without a leader issue, in which case you are free to name your branch however you like.

 Submit unit tests for your changes.
 Go has a great test framework built in; use it!
 Take a look at existing tests for inspiration.
 Run the full test suite on your branch before submitting a pull request.